Pressure gaps, geometric potentials, and nonpositively curved manifolds: Estimates for Type 2 surfaces

 We finish the proof by taking $C_{3}:=2^{-1/2}c_{0}^{1/2}(m+2)^{-1/2}(2N+1)^{-1/2}$. \end{proof} \begin{proof}[Proof of Proposition \ref{prop: estm_x_psi_GW}] As did in Proposition \ref{prop: estm_x_psi}, we will use $Q$ to denote a generic constant.
 The desired lower bound for $x(\tau)$ can be established just as done in Proposition \ref{prop: estm_x_psi}.
 This is because the upper bound $0\leq x_{w}''\leq C_{0}x_{w}^{m+1}$ from Lemma \ref{lem: grow_rate_x''_GW} holds for all $\tau\in[0,\wt{t}\,]$, and this is the only ingredient needed for the lower bound on $x(\tau)$ in Proposition \ref{prop: estm_x_psi}.
 In particular, we have $x(\tau)\geq(R^{-\frac{m}{2}}+\sqrt{C_{0}}\tau)^{\frac{2}{m}}$ for all $\tau\in[0,\wt{t}\,]$.

 On the other hand, the desired upper bound for $x(\tau)$ is more difficult to obtain.
 The reason for introducing $t_{i}''$ and establishing Lemma \ref{lem: ODE_half_int} was to obtain the upper bound.
 We will prove the case where $0\in I'_{0}$ and $\wt{t}\in I_{n}$.
-Other cases are similar and we will comment on them at the end of the proof.
-We let $R_{t_{1}}>0$ be the lower bound on $x(t_{1})$ from the above paragraph.
+Other cases are similar, and we will comment on them at the end of the proof.

 First, define a sequence

 Then we have $0=S_{0}<S_{1}<\cdots<S_{n-1}<S_{n}$.
 Define a function $f:[0,S_{n}]\to\R$ via

 Then $f$ is a piecewise smooth function with discontinuities at each $S_{i}$.
 Moreover, Lemma \ref{lem: ODE_half_int} shows that $f$ is strictly decreasing function satisfying the assumption of Lemma \ref{lem: estm_sol_ODE_discont} with $Q=C_{3}$.
 Thus by Lemma \ref{lem: estm_sol_ODE_discont}, there exists $Q_{0}>1$ such that